Fantom-foundation/go-lachesis/docs/consensus.rst

 processes.
 A process must know all the commands issued by other processes, so that the failure of a single process will make it impossible for any other process to execute commands, thereby halting the system.
-Lachesis implements Lamport Timestamps on top of the hashgraph, but with added steps for Byzantine Fault Tolerance.
+Lachesis implements Lamport Timestamps on top of the poset, but with added steps for Byzantine Fault Tolerance.

 This paper triggered a wave of research on BFT consensus algorithms.
 Some famous